swharden/ScanAGator/README.md

 # Scan-A-Gator
 **ScanAGator** is a Windows application to facilitate analysis of calcium levels from ratiometric and single-channel line scan images.
 It was created to browse and analyze data created by _Prairie View_ software, but can be easily adapted for other applications.
-This program makes use of [SciTIF](https://github.com/swharden/SciTIF) and [ScottPlot](https://github.com/swharden/ScottPlot) libraries.

 ![](src/ScanAGator-FRAMEWORK/screenshot.png)